kdabwl/SmallObjects/README.md

 ### 5. parting-up decisions towards a responsive free-programmable Polymorphic Inline Cache

 There are situations where a `method activation` can see that the decisions made, in a call site, for branching, [could have been more to the case](https://rmod-files.lille.inria.fr/Team/Texts/Papers/Milo18a-SICP-InlineCache.pdf#:~:text=lack%20of%20static%20type%20information%20in%20dynamically).
 If the decisions were a piece of bits, we want to move that piece either closer to the callee or (in parts) back to the call site.
 This results in a basically free-programmable Polymorphic Inline Cache.
 When the compiler has no choice, as in e.g. compiling `self zork`, it defers to guard the sender side with `self doesNotUnderstand: #zork`.<br>
-If, on the other side, there can only be one implementor of e.g. `#evaluate:in:to:notifying:ifFail:`, it is sufficient to guard the implementor side with `(self class inheritsFrom: theMethod methodClass) or: [self doesNotUnderstand: theMethod selector]`.
+If, on the other side, there can only be one implementor of e.g. `#evaluate:in:to:notifying:ifFail:`, it is sufficient to guard the implementor side with `(self class inHierarchyLeq: theMethod methodClass) or: [self doesNotUnderstand: theMethod selector]`.
 Contrast this with `method lookup` where `selectors` (in perhaps huge dictionaries on perhaps plenty of levels of hierarchy, unprogrammable at runtime …) are searched for -- here we 'only' check the `inheritance relation` path.<br>
 The `SmallObjects compiler` can automate this and add a &lt;pragma …&gt; to the `compiled method`.
 This is made available for editing the `method source`.
 At the present time, the mechanism/s can be added manually but there is as yet no tool support.
 Yet the `primitiveMethodclassGuardOr_` is already available and used.<br>
 Based on the previous, the `fallback method` for `primitiveAdd_` is, implemented in `Number`:
 ```